Harmoware/Harmoware-VIS/README.md

 ## Introduction
 This software is developed mainly by Kawaguchi lab, supported by JST OPERA (Program on Open Innovation Platform with Enterprises, Research Institute and Academia)
-This library is for visualizing moving objects and the additional info of them using Deck.GL (http://uber.github.io/deck.gl/) developed by UBER
+This library is for visualizing moving objects and the additional info of them using Deck.GL (http://uber.github.io/deck.gl/) developed by UBER.

+- Visualize movement data of vehicles and people on the map.
+- Visualize fixed landmarks such as stations on the map.
+- As an option display, you can add 3D bar graphs to vehicles and fixed landmarks.

 ## Getting Started